 As I mentioned, big brands are now approaching social media influencers to promote them.
 The reason is simply that we view these influencers to be on “our team” and tend to trust their opinions.
 Naturally, we assume they are far less biased than the ads that companies themselves create.

 What I am essentially saying here is that we don’t expect or want to be fed fantasies and false promises.
 We want them to lay it down like it is; no lies.
 That’s the simplest way to gain our trust and earn our loyalty.

-If asked what I love about being a Millennial, I would say that I’m proud to be part of a generation who actively support social issues that have run down through the years.
+If asked what I love about being a millennial, I would say that I’m proud to be part of a generation that actively supports social issues that have run down through the years.
 We work on breaking social stigmas such as racism and world hunger, to give ourselves, as well as the coming generations, a better world to live in.
-Therefore, if a brand works to support these causes, they will undoubtedly gain hundreds of loyal, forward-thinking customers.
+Therefore, if a brand works to support these causes, it will undoubtedly gain hundreds of loyal, forward-thinking customers.

 Whisper, launched their Touch the Pickle Campaign in 2014, a drive to shed the age-old superstition of women on their period being a bad omen.
 It was undoubtedly a successful one, as it fought to break a major gender stereotype.
 Another, very recent ad that faced unfair backlash was Gillette’s The Best a Man Can Be ad.
 Both these brands earned huge respect from the mass audience because they dared to be outspoken about equal rights and breaking the shackles.